-- the bolgia of divination and false prophecy—and yet Dante does not here fully engage the most important medieval form of divination, astrology, one in which he himself (according to the commentator Benvenuto da Imola) took pleasure
+- the bolgia of divination and false prophecy—and yet Dante does not here fully engage the most important medieval form of divination, astrology, one in which he is himself implicated

-- instead, he litigates the truth value of classical poetry and classical culture
+- instead of dealing with contemporary astrology and the issues of determinism it raises, Dante litigates the truth value of classical poetry and classical culture

 - the classical seer Tiresias and gender: “Hardly nobody gets to live two genders in their life” (Caitlyn Jenner)

 - the brief mentions of medieval astrologers Michael Scot and Guido Bonatti recall the astrologer who in real life engaged Dante personally, Cecco d’Ascoli (1257-1327)

 - Virgilio is again, and more explicitly than before, assigned the task of debunking the Aeneid

 - unnamed witches → witch trials in the early modern period (e.g. Salem witch trials of 1692-1693)

 Inferno 20 deals with what commentators have traditionally referred to as false prophecy or divination: in other words, the gamut of activities with which humans have attempted to foretell the future and to convince fellow humans that they are able to do so.
 That seems straightforward enough, and yet . . . in Inferno 20 Dante deflects a crucial issue with which he could have engaged.